Lecrapouille/BehaviorTree/README.md

 # 🌳 Behavior Tree (BT)

-A lightweight **behavior trees** C++14 library with its real-time visualizer of the state of the tree.
+A lightweight **behavior trees** C++14 library with a real-time visualizer application.

+**⚠️ Warning: This library is still on its early stage.
+Use it with caution !**

 This library is based on [BrainTree](https://github.com/arvidsson/BrainTree), which is no longer maintained.
 It offers a simpler codebase than [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP).